 Uber has a $1 million policy in force, which should be sufficient.

-First and foremost the Uber driver must have their own ride sharing insurance.
+First and foremost Uber driver must have their own ride-sharing insurance.
 Maryland law mandates drivers to have insurance coverage up to $100,000.
-Actually, Uber and Lyft drivers have gotten special attention by the State of Maryland.
-The below letter was sent to Maryland lawmakers last year dated June 30, 2017:
+Actually, Uber and Lyft drivers have gotten special attention from the State of Maryland. the below letter was sent to Maryland lawmakers last year dated June 30, 2017: